ManuelHany/recipe-app-api/notes.md

   - check indentation for tests
   - forgetting "test_" prefix.
   - having both test/ directory and test.py

+- Public and Private tests:
+  - public tests are tests that do not require authentication.
+  - private tests are those that do require authentication.

 #### docker
 - docker run: Creates a new container from an image and optionally runs a command in it.